gunagg/habitat-lab/psiturk_dataset/instructions.md

     ```
     Value of `task` can be `rearrangement` or `objectnav`

-3. Run the command on step 2 for all 9 scenes
+3. Run the command on step 2 for all 9 scenes for pick and place task.
+Pass `rearrangement` as `<task>` param to the script
     ```
     JeFG25nYj2p
     q9vSo1VnCiC